 How can cultural institutions react to and take advantage of diverse technological innovations?
 What forms of artistic production, education and communication could they help advance?
 What methods and steps could be taken to achieve digital transformation?
-The Digital Fund (in the Digital Culture (external link, opens in a new window) programme) helps cultural institutions implement pioneering digital projects and experiment with digital aesthetics and formats.
+The Digital Fund inthe Digital Culture programme helps cultural institutions implement pioneering digital projects and experiment with digital aesthetics and formats.
 The German Federal Cultural Foundation is organising several academies – Digital Labs – to accompany and promote dialogue between the funded institutions.

 Digital Lab #2

-We are delighted to have ruangrupa, the artistic team of the documenta 15, kick off our second academy with an impulse talk on collaboration and co-creation, demonstrating that they are “literally only a few clicks away”.
-This will be followed by a two-day event featuring international experts, game designers, curators, theatre producers and artists who will discuss approaches to and examples of co-creation.
-The Digital Lab promises a wealth of new ideas in the form of Lightning Talks, discussion forums and workshops.
+Ruangrupa, the artistic team of the documenta 15, kicked off our second academy with an impulse talk on collaboration and co-creation, demonstrating that they are “literally only a few clicks away”.
+This had been followed by a two-day event featuring international experts, game designers, curators, theatre producers and artists who discussed approaches to and examples of co-creation.
+The Digital Lab promised a wealth of new ideas in the form of Lightning Talks, discussion forums and workshops.

-Some of the talks will be live-streamed and posted on our YouTube channel (external link, opens in a new window).
-We cordially invite all who are interested to join us!
+Some of the talks are available on our YouTube channel (external link, opens in a new window).

 Digital Lab #1

 The first academy from 30 November to 2 December 2020 featured introductions to and presentations by the 15 joint projects funded by the Digital Fund.
 With lectures and a workshop on organisational development and digital leadership, the Digital Lab #1 (PDF, 521 KB) generated important impulses for developing collaborative working methods and implementing an open strategy.

 Selected presentations from the Digital Lab #1 are available on our YouTube channel.